quinnpertuit1/PythonAptFinder/README.md

 # PythonAptFinder
 Python/Gmail API

-Python program that makes searching for apartments a breeze. :tada:
+Python program that makes searching for apartments a breeze.
+PythonAptFinder just scratches the surface, there are multiple ways to expand this idea.
+To get started, find an apartment (hopefully with an api), analyze the API and get coding! :tada:

 ### Getting Started
 To run this software, you'll need